Soumaya Khalifa: The Islamic Speakers Bureau of Atlanta

 In August 2001, Khalifa invited a group of Atlantans to launch the Islamic Speakers Bureau of Atlanta (ISB) to be a resource for faith and civic cooperation, to promote understanding and inclusion, and to fight bigotry through education and collaboration.
 A week after the ISB's first training, 9/11 happened, proving without a doubt the importance and potential impact of their mission.
 When some preconceptions about Muslims became more entrenched, the ISB sent trained speakers churches, police agencies, and schools.
 Since then, ISB has been providing opportunities for people to learn about Islam and Muslims in an objective and educational manner through dialogue, outreach programs, presentations, and panels.

-As ISB's executive director, Khalifa brings together American Muslim communities to develop active partnerships with a wide range of civic and faith-based groups, bringing Muslim voices to places where they have not been before.
+As ISB's executive director, Khalifa brings together American Muslim communities to develop partnerships with a range of civic and faith-based groups, bringing Muslim voices to places where they have not been before.
 The ISB opens a window into Islam and into the lives of Muslim neighbors and colleagues, a window that showcases the diversity in Islam, the richness of the Muslim communities, and how they contribute to society every day.
-By telling true and positive stories about Islam and Muslims, the ISB shares a powerful narrative that counters negative stereotypes so often associated with Muslims.
+By telling true and positive stories about Islam and Muslims, the ISB shares a narrative that counters negative stereotypes associated with Muslims.